OfficeDev/office-js-docs-pr/reference/requirement-sets/identity-api-requirement-sets.md

 ## Office common API requirement sets
 For information about common API requirement sets, see [Office common API requirement sets](office-add-in-requirement-sets.md).

-## SingleSignOn API 1.1
+## IdentityAPI 1.1
-The SingleSignOn API 1.1 is the first version of the API.
+The Single Sign On IdentityAPI 1.1 is the first version of the API.
 For details about the API, see the [getAccessTokenAsync](../shared/office.context.auth.getAccessTokenAsync.md) reference topic.

 ## Additional resources